 If your savings and/or financial aid do not cover the full cost of college, these options might be helpful.

-If you take non-credit courses at a Nebraska community college that could lead to jobs in high-need fields, you might qualify for financial aid if you meet income limitations.
-For details, visit ccpe.nebraska.gov/gap.
+Community College Gap Assistance Program – if you take non-credit courses at a Nebraska community college that could lead to jobs in high-need fields, you might qualify for financial aid if you meet income limitations.
+For details, visit https://ccpe.nebraska.gov/gap.